Spotlight on Sustainability

 Energy Efficiency at UCDHS

 We tend to take energy for granted.
 You come to work, flip on the lights, maybe turn on your task lights, fire up the desktop, and, now that it’s a tad chilly in the morning, perhaps you have a personal space heater under your desk.
 Have you ever considered where the electricity comes from, and what it costs to operate all these things?
 Your workspace is heated and cooled, but where does the heating and cooling come from?
 Is the process efficient?
 Can we make our energy processes more efficient?
 Why do we need to consider these things?

-To get us started down this path, I’m going to tell where all of these utility services come from.
-This applies only to the Medical Center; off-site locations obtain their services in a more, um, traditional manner.
+To get us started down this path, I’m going to tell you where all of these utility services come from.
+This applies only to the Medical Center; off-site locations obtain their services in a more traditional manner.